lab-cosmo/atomistic-cookbook/CONTRIBUTING.rst

 The Python ecosystem moves fast and breaks things.
 Examples should always be able to run in the CI system to generate webpages, and it's best for users if they also work out-of-the-box when downloaded.
-For these reasons, we recommend pinning the package version in the environment file.
+For these reasons, we recommend constraining the package version in the environment file.
 At the same time, it's best to run on updated versions that might contain important bugfixes.
 We recommend using semantic versioning to achieve this, e.g. indicating the version known to work and the next major update